nikitavoloboev/data/productivity/flow/rules.md

 - Always initialise new projects with Git.
 - Do atomic commits and write [proper appropriate commit messages](https://chris.beams.io/posts/git-commit/).
 - Start commits uppercased and prefix them with an action (Add/Remove/Fix/Update).
 Use imperative tense.
+	- On larger projects, prefix commits by scope for easier search and index.
 - Don't use emojis in commit messages.
 - Commit changes and push before making a release.
 This way the commits come bundled together with release as change log.
+- When making changes to other projects, respect their Git workflow and commit style.

 ## Dotfiles
 - Comment all my aliases briefly saying what they do.
 Comment all zsh functions.
 Be mindful that I can then search through these functions and aliases later.